Backbase/backbase.github.io/content/posts/2024/06/19/cisco-appdynamics/post.md

 Another description that one comes across : “Dramatically simplify application instrumentation through intelligent agent automation and lifecycle management”.

-So what does Cisco AppDynamics do?
+What does Cisco AppDynamics do?
 Cisco AppDynamics is an application performance management (APM) and IT operations analytics (ITOA) platform that provides comprehensive visibility and insight into application performance, user experiences, and business outcomes.
 It helps organizations ensure their applications are always running smoothly and efficiently, providing a seamless experience for users.
 It gathers metrics on various levels and it’s features are :

 - Business performance monitoring